sjitech/proxy-login-automator/README.md

 # proxy-password-automator
-automatically send user/password to http proxy server so you do not need to input it manually.
+Automatically send user/password to http proxy server so you do not need to input password manually.

+HTTPS is also supported if the real proxy server already supports it(HTTP CONNECT), **Anyway, browser still use HTTP to talk to proxy server due to historical reason.**

+[PAC](https://en.wikipedia.org/wiki/Proxy_auto-config) is also supported, child proxy servers (defined in PAC) which require user/password will also be automated.

-- please install node.js first.
+- Please install node.js first.

+- Download & cd this project dir, run `node proxy-login-automator.js ...`

 - Usage of parameters: